 Your employees need to know the most about data protection laws and how they affect them.
 Almost every single person in an enterprise environment is affected by some aspect of these laws — the biggest one being the General Data Protection Regulation (GDPR).

 In a recent AOTMP® Research & Advisory study supported by our Efficiency First® Analytics, we asked how prepared organizations were to comply with the GDPR.
 The answers were astounding.

-Almost a quarter of respondents said that the GDPR doesn’t affect them at all while more than 30% agreed they don’t even know their levels or preparedness or what GDPR even is.
-One year after it went into effect, it is still hitting businesses across the globe with business process changes and crippling fines.
-Not knowing about the law doesn’t actually excuse your organization from it.
+Almost a quarter of respondents said that the GDPR doesn’t affect them at all, and more than 30% don’t even know their levels of preparedness or what GDPR even is.
+One year after going into effect, this data protection law is still hitting businesses across the globe with process changes and crippling fines.
+And, not knowing about the law doesn’t actually excuse your organization from it.

 This post was written in conjunction with the AOTMP® Efficiency First® Framework’s Risk Management and Regulatory Compliance core activities.